mike-seger/query-tool/README.md

 ## Features

-This project provides the following features:
+This example application provides the following features:

 1. **Dynamic SQL Query UI**
-    - The UI allows querying the connected database with predefind queries, custom queries and display the results
+    - The UI allows querying the connected database with pre-defined queries, custom queries and display the results
       ![query-tool](./doc/query-tool.png)